Rock Eagle 4-H Environmental Education Program: Where Learning Comes to Life!

 Shaped like a prone bird, the Rock Eagle Mound is a stone effigy.
 Measuring eight feet high at the breast and consisting entirely of milky quartz rocks, it was probably built about 2,000 years ago by Native Americans.
 Many believe it was built for religious or ceremonial purposes.

 All staff members rotate through lead staff responsibilities.
-Lead staff is a liaison role between Rock Eagle and visiting schools.
-Lead staffers assist schools during meals, organize students prior to classes, and inform schools of any necessary changes.
+Lead staff serve as a liaison role between Rock Eagle and visiting schools and assist schools during meals, organize students prior to classes, and inform schools of any necessary changes.
+During non-teaching time, staff members are assigned to a lab.
+Labs manage teaching space, animal care, and overall maintenance of materials.
+Special projects and curriculum development take place during lab time.

 Internships